• Skip to primary navigation

 As I baked with each one, I noted its characteristics (and took pictures!).
 I repeated these tests throughout the season and across multiple years to account for variations in seasonality and weather.

-I can now confidently recommend the best apples to use as well as the ones to avoid (and why).
+I can now confidently recommend the best apples for pies and which ones to avoid (and why).

 Jump to: